March 29, 2023 | Cyber security education

 Backing up data is a critical component of any cybersecurity strategy—but it’s not the only one.
 There are many other ways to reduce cyber attacks and the likelihood you’ll need to use a backup.

 Start by improving your cyber situational awareness.
 In other words, gain a better understanding of your network, your threats, and how to respond to those threats.
 You can’t protect what you don’t see, so spend time learning what computers are on your network, their configurations, and what software is on them.
 Pay attention to non-traditional devices that may be connected to your network, such as the HVAC system or smart office printers.

-Stay ahead of cyber attacks by finding and resolving security gaps and other risks before they become a real problem.
-Our threat detection and response platform, Covalence, combines machine automation and human intelligence to detect vulnerabilities, attacks, and risks across your entire business—network, cloud, and endpoint.
+Stay ahead of cyber threats by finding and resolving security gaps and other risks before they become a real problem.
+Our threat detection and response platform, Covalence, combines machine automation and human intelligence to detect vulnerabilities, attacks, and risks across your entire business—networks, endpoints, and the cloud.